You’ve made it!! Congratulations!

 + Awaken your pelvic floor muscles

 Awaken your pelvic floor muscles, no matter how you delivered.
-Very gentle pelvic floor exercises based on abdominal breathing are hugely beneficial right after childbirth.
+Very gentle pelvic floor exercises based on breathing are hugely beneficial right after childbirth.

 + Massage your perineum